A259 road: Bexhill to Hastings link road

 A number of organisations objected to the scheme.
 The Hastings Alliance, which is supported by 11 national bodies, including the Campaign for the Protection of Rural England, the Council for National Parks, and WWF-UK, and also 16 local groups pointed to the Hastings Five Point Plan, commissioned by the South East Regional Assembly, which found that the key requirement for regeneration is to "improve the strategic accessibility of Hastings – that is Hastings' access to London, other major towns, and other parts of the South East" and says that improving rail links are fundamental to regenerating that area.
 In addition they objected to the impact on the Combe Haven valley, a Site of Special Scientific Interest, which would be cut in two by the scheme.
-The Campaign for Better Transport say that, contrary to Government guidance, the County Council had "never really considered whether building a link road is the best way to improve transport on the Sussex coast".
+The Campaign for Better Transport say that, contrary to government guidance, the county council had "never really considered whether building a link road is the best way to improve transport on the Sussex coast".
 The Woodland Trust also objected, as the road would seriously impact on the Marline Valley Woods Site of Special Scientific Interest, an ancient ghyll woodland.
 This sort of woodland is only found on steep sided valleys and are hugely important for wildlife but are highly sensitive to pollution.
 The road would also pass within metres of Church wood (ancient woodland), and other nationally and locally protected wildlife sites.
 Friends of the Earth were concerned that building roads generates more traffic in the surrounding area, and would result in more vehicles using the roads to the north creating pressure in for communities on the approach roads (such as the A21 and the A28).
 They also believed it would create pressure to build a 'Hastings Eastern Bypass' which would pass through the High Weald Area of Outstanding Natural Beauty, which they claim is one of Britain's finest landscapes.
 The Sussex Wildlife Trust "strongly" objected to the road stating that "the environmental damage that will result from this scheme is unacceptable and will alter the ecology of the Combe Haven valley for ever."

 A public inquiry into the scheme started on 10 November 2009.

 When the Bexhill to Hastings Link Road was eventually approved, then changes also required to the A21 Baldslow / Queensway (which leads to the link road).

 The entire project was completed in December 2015 at a cost of around £120 million.

+The link road was later named Combe Valley Way(A2690).
+East Sussex Highways confirmed on 29 September 2025 that the new Queensway Gateway Road linking Combe Valley Way/A2690 via the Queensway, St Leonard's on sea, with the A21 at Sedlescombe Road North, St Leonard's on sea, would open on 30 September 2025.